zarf-dev/proposals/6-package-preview/README.md

 information to express the idea and why it was not acceptable.
 -->

+### DEV Parent command

 One alternative was to use `zarf dev preview`, since package creators will run this command during development.
 However, given the similarities between this command and `zarf package inspect` we decided that having both commands under the same parent made for a more cohesive user experience.

+### Build Preview Functionality Into a Flag on Package Create

+We could instead build the functionality here into a flag called `--dry-run` on `zarf package create`.
+This may lead to more discoverability of this functionality.
+Additionally, it may have a more natural workflow.
+A user would run the create command with all their usual flags and the `--dry-run` flag.
+Once everything looks correct, they would just remove the `--dry-run` flag.